Capital Allocation Line (CAL) and Optimal Portfolio

 So how do we know which portfolios are attractive to investors?
-To answer this, we introduce the concept of mean-variance criterion, which states that Portfolio A dominates Portfolio B if E(RA) ≥ E(RB) and σA ≤ σB (i.e. portfolio A offers higher expected return and lower risk than portfolio B).
-If such is the case, then all investors would prefer A to B.
+To answer this, we introduce the concept of mean-variance criterion, which states that Portfolio A dominates Portfolio B if E(RA) ≥ E(RB) and σA ≤ σB (i.e. portfolio A offers a higher expected return and lower risk than portfolio B).
+If such is the case, then investors would prefer A to B.

-From the graph, we can infer that portfolios on the downward sloping portion of the portfolio frontier are dominated by the upward sloping portion.
-As such, the points on the upward sloping portion of the portfolio frontier represent portfolios that investors find attractive, while points on the downward sloping portion represent portfolios that are inefficient.
+From the graph, we can infer that portfolios on the downward-sloping portion of the portfolio frontier are dominated by the upward-sloping portion.
+As such, the points on the upward-sloping portion of the portfolio frontier represent portfolios that investors find attractive, while points on the downward-sloping portion represent portfolios that are inefficient.

-According to the mean-variance criterion, any investor would optimally select a portfolio on the upward sloping portion of the portfolio frontier, which is called the efficient frontier, or minimum variance frontier.
+According to the mean-variance criterion, any investor would optimally select a portfolio on the upward-sloping portion of the portfolio frontier, which is called the efficient frontier, or minimum variance frontier.
 The choice of any portfolio on the efficient frontier depends on the investor’s risk preferences.

 A portfolio above the efficient frontier is impossible, while a portfolio below the efficient frontier is inefficient.

 In constructing portfolios, investors often combine risky assets with risk-free assets (such as government bonds) to reduce risks.
 A complete portfolio is defined as a combination of a risky asset portfolio, with return Rp, and the risk-free asset, with return Rf.